 You don’t need oil in granola!
 Just try this recipe!
 But the idea behind granola is that you need some kind of binder to coat the oats before cooking.
 Aquafaba is a great replacement for oil!

 You need the moisture to evaporate for that delicious crispy granola.
 If your granola is burning before it is getting crunchy, try cooking on a lower temperature for a bit longer.
 Remember to keep on shifting the mixture to avoid burning!

 - 4 Cups Oats Organic, Rolled

 - 1½ Cups Raw nuts and seeds This can be any of your favourites!

 - 1 teaspoon Salt

-- ½ Cup Aquafaba This replaces the melted coconut oil (If you don't mind oil use coconut!)
+- ½ Cup Aquafaba This replaces the oil!

-- *If you are adding coconut flakes to your granola, add them in for the last 5 minutes of baking
+- If you are adding coconut flakes and dried fruit to your granola, add them in only in the last 5 minutes of baking